lafernando/ballerina-cloud-native-middleware-workshop/README.md

 In this workshop, we will take a look at how the Ballerina platform can be used effectively in creating microservices architectures.
 This is split into four main parts.

-## Part 1: Introduction to the Ballerina language
+## Part 1: Introduction to the Ballerina Language
 - Type system
 - Network abstractions
 - Visualizing the code: sequence diagrams